RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/sequence-search-help.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2H4--NfjIsI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Sequence search versions <a style="cursor: pointer" id="legacy-search" ng-click="scrollTo('legacy-search')" name="legacy-search" class="text-muted smaller"><i class="fa fa-link"></i></a>

-The original sequence search was [implemented in 2015](https://blog.rnacentral.org/2015/06/rnacentral-release-3.html) when RNAcentral was much smaller than it is today.
-As the database grew, some searches were taking too long, so a new sequence search was developed in 2019.

-<i class="fa fa-cloud fa-3x pull-left" style="margin-right: 20px;"></i>

-The new version runs on a [cloud infrastructure](https://www.embassycloud.org), where each search can be **parallelised** making it much faster.
-The new user interface allows filtering the results using the same **facets** as the RNAcentral [text search](/help/text-search).

-### What is different about the new sequence search? <a style="cursor: pointer" id="differences" ng-click="scrollTo('differences')" name="differences" class="text-muted smaller"><i class="fa fa-link"></i></a>

-Please be aware that results now show **species-specific identifiers** which include NCBI taxonomy ids (for example [URS00000478B7_9606](/rna/URS00000478B7_9606), human 7SL RNA) while the old search results included only the unique RNA sequence identifiers (for example [URS00000478B7](/rna/URS00000478B7), SRP RNA from 5 species).
-This can increase the total number of results (in this example, the old search showed only 1 entry but the new one shows 5).
-This change enables the user to clearly see which species the sequence results are coming from.

 ### API documentation <a style="cursor: pointer" id="sequence-search-api" ng-click="scrollTo('sequence-search-api')" name="sequence-search-api" class="text-muted smaller"><i class="fa fa-link"></i></a>

 See the [API documentation](/sequence-search/api) to learn how to start an asynchronous job using our REST based API.